Andreev spin qubit protected by Franck-Condon blockade: Introduction

-\emph{Introduction.} The spin of a single quasiparticle trapped in a Josephson junction can couple to the supercurrent via the spin-orbit interaction~\cite{chtchelkatchev2003}.
+The spin of a single quasiparticle trapped in a Josephson junction can couple to the supercurrent via the spin-orbit interaction~\cite{chtchelkatchev2003}.
 Following several years of theoretical work~\cite{chtchelkatchev2003,beri2006,dellanna2008,michelsen2008,padurariu2010,reynoso2012,park2017}, this effect has been experimentally established via microwave spectroscopy measurements~\cite{tosi2019,metzger2021}.
 It is a key element for the operation of Andreev spin qubits~\cite{hays2021,pita2023,pita2024}.
 These novel qubits have multiple properties favorable for quantum computing: a $\mu\mathrm{m}$-scale spatial footprint, large relative anharmonicity, and a direct interaction with microwave fields mediated by the spin-supercurrent coupling.
 The latter coupling also allows for cm-scale qubit connectivity~\cite{pita2024} which is useful for quantum simulations~\cite{pita2025}.

 In the current experimental realizations of Andreev spin qubits, however, the benefits listed above are outweighed by short decoherence times~\cite{pita2023,lu2025,hoffman2025}.
 Both dephasing and relaxation times of Andreev spin qubits are much shorter than those of state-of-the-art semiconductor spin qubits~\cite{stano2022,burkard2023}.
+So far, all measured devices were based on InAs/Al nanowires, which are far from optimal for spin coherence~\cite{stano2022}, in large part due to the presence of a nuclear spin bath.

+A strategy to increase the dephasing time is to update the material platform used in Andreev spin qubit devices to one with less nuclear spins.
+A promising example is isotopically purified germanium~\cite{sigillito2015}.
+Notably, Ge-based quantum dot Josephson junctions have been realized~\cite{lakic2025}, and theoretical proposals for Andreev spin qubits in the material have been developed~\cite{hoffman2025ge}.

-At least in part, these times could be improved by updating the material platform used in Andreev spin qubit devices.
-So far, all measured devices were based on InAs/Al nanowires, which are far from optimal for spin coherence~\cite{stano2022}.
-Material considerations aside, one may wonder: in the spirit of hardware-protected qubits~\cite{gyenis2021}, is it possible to enhance the coherence of the Andreev spin qubit by circuit design?
+In contrast, the origin of relaxation in Andreev spin qubits is still under active investigation~\cite{lu2025}, and therefore a strategy to improve relaxation time is still lacking.
+Material considerations aside, one may wonder: in the spirit of hardware-protected qubits~\cite{gyenis2021}, is it possible to enhance the relaxation time of the Andreev spin qubit by circuit design?